Best Time to Repair Your Lawn in the UK - GREENER

 2. Prepare the area

 Use a rake to remove any dead grass, moss, or debris.
-If the soil is compacted, spike it with a fork to loosen it.
-For larger areas, consider scarifying to remove thatch buildup and improve aeration.
+If the soil is compacted, spike it with a garden fork to loosen it and aerate the soil.
+For larger areas, consider scarifying to remove thatch buildup and improve aeration; this is especially important if there is excessive thatch, as it can prevent water, air, and nutrients from reaching the grass roots.

 3. Choose the right seed mix

 Not all grass seed is the same.
+Choosing the right lawn seed for your specific lawn conditions—such as soil type, sunlight, and intended use—is essential for successful lawn repair and renovation.
 In the UK, you’ll generally choose between:

 • Hard-wearing seed mix: Best for family gardens and pets.
 Usually a blend of perennial ryegrass and fescues.